In this article, we are going to review several notable estate planning issues for non-citizens married to US citizens.

 For 2022, the federal estate tax exemption amount is $12,060,000; but there are also individual state exemptions to consider: New York’s estate tax exemption amount is $6,110,000.

-Tax free annual gifts in 2022 to anyone other than a spouse are limited to $16,000 per year.
+Tax-free annual gifts in 2023 to anyone other than a spouse are limited to $16,000 per year.

 If both spouses are US citizens, an unlimited amount of property can be given without incurring a gift tax.

-The federal government has a hybrid approach in those cases where a client’s spouse is a non US citizen.
-In 2022 you can transfer $164,000 to a non-citizen spouse.
+The federal government has a hybrid approach in those cases where a client’s spouse is a non-US citizen.
+In 2023 you can transfer $164,000 to a non-citizen spouse.

 Permanent residents should also keep in mind that they must pay an exit tax if they give up their permanent resident status as we will cover later on the blog.

-There is a big difference in the law between countries like the United States and the UK which have common law systems and countries like France, China or Germany which have a civil law system.
+There is a big difference in the law between countries like the United States and the UK which have common law systems and countries like France, China, and Germany which have a civil law system.

 - A clear example are trusts since common law countries recognize trusts, but civil law countries do not.